UnrealContainers/unrealcontainers.github.io/_collections/_docs/use-cases/linux-sandboxed-editor.md

 ## Key considerations

-- This approach only works on machines that satisfy the [hardware and software requirements](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)) of the [NVIDIA Docker runtime](../concepts/nvidia-docker).
+- This approach only works on machines that satisfy the [hardware and software requirements](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(Native-GPU-Support)) of the [NVIDIA Container Toolkit](../concepts/nvidia-docker).
 By contrast, exporting [Linux Installed Builds](./linux-installed-builds) and running them natively will work on any Linux machine that is capable of running the Unreal Editor, irrespective of GPU vendor.

 - Because this approach makes use of a bind-mounted X11 socket, an X11 server must be running on the host system.
 Linux distributions that ship with an alternative display server protocol enabled by default (e.g. [Wayland](https://wayland.freedesktop.org/)) will require additional configuration to enable an X11 user session.